crazia/NM-chatbot/README.md

 * Do training

-    Go to Project's ROOT directory and run training
+    Go to Project's ROOT/core directory and run training

 ```bash
 python nmt.py \